 We know there are a lot of reasons people don’t plan.
 Tarina says a lot people admit (after planning) that they were really intimidated by the process or didn’t feel they knew Attorney David Edwards well enough, but none of them regret finally taking the leap and planning.
 At Edwards Group we’ve worked really hard to make the process as painless and effective as possible.
 We also offer a money-back guarantee.
 Now, what attorney do you know of who does that?

 If you’re ready to stop gambling on what will transpire if the unthinkable happens, here are the next steps to take:

-1) Our free, no pressure workshops are a great way to learn more about the planning needs your family may have.
-They are also a great way to get to know our firm better.
+1) Our free, no pressure workshops are a great way to learn more about the planning needs your family may have at every stage of life.
+It’s also a great way to get to know our firm better.

-2) If, after attending a workshop, you would like to take the next step, you will receive $200 off your initial meeting fee, and you can read more about that process here.
+2) If, after attending a workshop, you would like to take the next step, call 217-726-9200 to schedule an Initial Meeting.
+You can read more about that process here.

 3) Not ready to talk to a person yet?
 We have put a lot of our time into developing a website that contains helpful information about all aspects of planning.
 You’ll find hundreds of articles about estate planning, trusts, Veterans benefits, Medicaid and Medicare on our website.
 Feel free to use the search button to quickly get to what you need.